chapel-lang/chapel/doc/rst/users-guide/base/vars.rst

   :language: text

-As we will see in the following sections, a variable declaration may omit its initializer or its type, but not both.
+As we will see in the following sections, a variable declaration may omit its initial value or its type, but not both.

 Auto-initialized Variables
 --------------------------

-If a variable declaration does not contain an initializer, the compiler will initialize the variable to a default value based on its type.
+If a variable declaration does not contain an initial value, the compiler will initialize the variable to a default value based on its type.
 For example, the default value for integers is zero, so if we had instead declared *x* as: